OSMNames/OSMNames/README.md

 ### Get Started

 The OSM PBF data dump will be download when starting the process.
 By default it will download the entire world.
-If you want to change this, simply open the file `src/download-pbf/download-pbf.sh` and edit FILE_NAME / FILE_URL accordingly.
+If you want to change this, edit the `.env` file and change `PBF_FILE_URL`.
+Alternatively, you can manually place a PBF file in the `data/import` directory and define `PBF_FILE` with the filename.
 (For example, to process only a specific country you can use the PBF-files from `http://download.geofabrik.de/index.html`)

 We can now start the process with: